-Even as we struggle to deal with spam messages, researchers at the Concordia University have devised a new method to identify spam.
+Even as we struggle to deal with spam messages, researchers at the Concordia University have devised a new way to identify spam.
 This is a new statistical framework that can help users to filter spam quickly and efficiently.
 The new method has been identified after studies numerous old ones to block unwanted messages that we often receive on email.

 “Our new method for spam filtering is able to adapt to the dynamic nature of spam emails and accurately handle spammers’ tricks by carefully identifying informative patterns, which are automatically extracted from both text and images content of spam emails,” researcher Ola Amayri has said.